 Cockroach Bay Preserve State Park is a series of islands in the southeastern region of Tampa Bay.
 The islands are located in the mouth of the Little Manatee River and extend southward along the shore of Tampa Bay.

-The islands are only accessible by water using private watercraft.
-There are two canoe/kayak paddling trails that are maintained by the Florida Coastal Office, that meander through the Aquatic Preserve that surround the Islands.
+The islands are accessible only by using private watercraft.
+There are two canoe/kayak paddling trails that meander through the aquatic preserve that surround the islands.

 The nearest public boat ramp is located west of Highway 41 at the end of Cockroach Bay Road, 4 miles north of the Manatee County line.